Mathesh099/Mathesh099/README.md

 ![Hi there, How are you doing?](Header/banner-2.svg)

 ## 🐱‍👤 About Me:
-- 🌱 I’m currently learning visualization and narrative using data visualization tools
+- 🌱 I’m currently learning data visualization and data analysis using data visualization tools

 - ❤️ I really enjoy working on
   - Buisness Intelligence tools